SimonCao1207/haloscope/README.md

 This is the source code accompanying the NeurIPS'24 spotlight [***HaloScope: Harnessing Unlabeled LLM Generations for Hallucination Detection***](https://arxiv.org/abs/2409.17504) by Xuefeng Du, Chaowei Xiao, and Yixuan Li

-## Additional notes
-Note that this work can be sensitive to random seeds (It is set to 41 for all the experiments in our paper), which determines how the unlabeled/evaluation/test LLM generations are splitted and prepared.
-We recommend reporting average results across different random seeds in your experiments.

 ## Ads